webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Electric-Armor.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Electric Armor
+>4+  Intellect

 When you wish it, electricity crackles across your body for ten minutes, granting you +1 Armor.
 While electrified, you have an additional +2 Armor versus electrical damage specifically, and you inflict 2 points of damage on any creature that touches you or attacks you with a melee weapon that conducts electricity.
 Enabler.